ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 ## Rule Details

-This rule lets you control top level variables.
+This rule lets you control use of top level variables.
+See [no-top-level-state] for a stricter rule.

 Examples of **incorrect** code for this rule: